This is the second article in our series about “How to become a freelance developer”.

 On the other side of the spectrum is Toptal, a very exclusive freelance network.
 To give you an idea of how exclusive it is, they only accept 3% of the applicants.
 However, if you have very strong algorithm & data structure skills, you should definitely apply.

-Go ahead and create a profile on Upwork.com or Freelancer.com right now.
+First you should go ahead and create a profile on Upwork.com or Freelancer.com right away.
 Start working on improving your profile and searching for some interesting projects.
-We will give you tips to nail your profile and your project search in the next article.
+We will give you tips to nail your profile as well as your project search in the next article.